demonnic/demonnicAutoWalker/README.md

 * an event which is raised when an autowalk completes successfully ("mmapper arrived" in IRE mapper)
 * an event which is raised when an autowalk fails ("mmapper failed path" in IRE mapper)
 * a way to pause, unpause, and check the paused status of the walker
+* game needs to use telnet GA or EOR so that prompt triggers function

 That's really it, everything else is handled by the autowalker.